Webscum/DemolitionEngine/README.md

 # DemolitionEngine
- A text based game engine, more of a proof of concept rather than an actually thought out and viable product/program.
+ A keyboard centered game engine, more of a proof of concept rather than an actually thought out and viable product/program.